oliviasam7/FinCore/weekly-reports/week-1.md

 Olivia Sam SRN-R23EF164
 * Tried analayzing and understanding patterns in problems that our potential users would face and would want our product to help with.
 * Went through different APIs that we could use in our project so that we can choose the best suitable one.
-* Created a basic prototype(only features it provides) of what our project is going to do.
+* Created a basic prototype of what our project is going to do.

 Sujay SRN-R23EF115
 * Worked on understanding risk factors in contracts and possible legal/financial issues